Find out how to vote

 As an overseas voter you can vote in UK Parliament elections.
 You may be able to vote in referendums.
 Please be aware that each referendum has different rules on who can vote in it.

 To apply as an overseas voter you will need to register in the normal way.
 You can then cast your vote by post or proxy, if you're eligible.
-You'll be asked to make this choice when you register.
+You'll will need to make a separate online application for a postal or proxy vote.